carbon-language/carbon-lang/docs/design/expressions/member_access.md

     the struct type.

-A _member access expression_ allows a member of a value, type, interface, namespace, etc. to be accessed by specifying a qualified name for the member.
+A _member access expression_ allows a member of a value, type, interface, namespace, and so on to be accessed by specifying a qualified name for the member.
 A member access expression is either a _direct_ member access expression of the
 form: